 I cannot remember a trip I’ve taken where I haven’t brought along my Columbia zip up fleece jacket.
 Even in most incredibly warm climates I’ll find myself in a hostel that’s over air conditioned or an evening with a strong wind – even if I didn’t bring pants on my trip I can always throw on my fleece with shorts and stay toasty.
 Generally there are two types of fleeces – full zip up and partial zip up.
 You’ll have to decide which you prefer.
 You may also want to consider whether you want a thicker polar fleece jacket or a thin one.
 (My preference is for a thin, but warm jacket.)

 This is an easy one.
 If you’re going someplace cold, bring your regular winter coat from home.
 You’re probably wonder which winter jacket – my nice wool coat or more casual skiing jacket.
 Unless you’re planning on skiing or participating in some other adventurous outdoor sport – bring your wool coat.
 You’ll feel more comfortable walking into museums, restaurants, and bars.
 Plus you’ll look less like a tourist.
-Even if you do plan on trekking on some glaciers or skiing for a day, you’ll be able to either get a jacket with your equipment or rent a jacket from the ski shop.
+Even if you do plan on trekking on some glaciers or skiing for a day, you’ll be able to either get a travel jackets with your equipment or rent a jacket from the ski shop.

 Lightweight jackets for travel fall into several categories – formal and informal and rain proof or water resistant.
 Which category you need goes back to the questions I posed for consideration in the beginning.
 If you a twenty something traveler backpacking around Eastern Europe you’re probably going to go for a less formal jacket than you would if you’re a middle aged retired couple taking a river cruise down the Danube and stopping off at fancy restaurants in cities in Europe.
 Here are the best lightweight jackets I’ve found based on reviews and personal experience.